skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 ## Setup Instructions

-To setup your environment expand the appropriate choice of the following drop-downs, perform the tasks, and then move on to **Task 1**
+To setup your environment expand the appropriate choice from the following drop-downs, perform the tasks, and then move on to **Task 1**

 ??? info  "Click here if you're at an *AWS event* where the *Event Engine* is being used"